tchoi8/handmadecomputer/Dumpling/readme.md

 ![](https://farm6.staticflickr.com/5715/20893802212_7ed4646651_h.jpg =600x)

 This device is named "Finite State machine" because it has a limited amount of memory for holding information the user inputs.
-It's a nifty little machine that has many important components that make up the CPU.
+I designed this to better understand the important components and concepts that make up the CPU.

 #####Input & Output